 In March, as the lockdown days began to pile up, we organised a virtual campfire for our volunteers and families.
 It was at the point when people were really beginning to feel the strain, so it was a welcome relief to give and get some mutual support.
 We made a nature camera out of a cardboard box - which would capture memories as we went on our walks - and a campfire out of tissue paper and a Little Sun light.

 It was consoling to hear most people had been able to get outdoors every day.
 Having been in contact with charity workers and teachers across the globe, we knew that in some countries lockdown had really meant lockdown, with kids confined to their houses for weeks at a time.

 Thankfully, here in the UK, official guidelines have, in the main, emphasised the benefit of time outdoors, and on the whole continue to do so.
-Having children's play 'officially' recognised as essential was, for us, one of the silver linings of the year.
+Having children's play at least a bit 'officially' recognised as essential was, for us, one of the silver linings of the year.

 Bright spring days helped lift the spirits.
 Stripped of the constant background noise of traffic and planes, we heard birdsong in a way that we’d never heard it before.

 Home working, home learning, new technologies to get to grips with, a new rhythm to the day.
 If we hadn't done so before, we truly appreciated the value of decent public services.
 Empty streets, empty skies, the world of commerce and capital overturned.
 Coupled with the protests following the death of George Floyd, which gathered momentum in May and June, it seemed like things were shifting deep below the surface.

 Wellbeing as core to the new way of things

 Recognising that time spent outdoors was essential to people's wellbeing we restarted our Wild Walks programme at the first opportunity, although changing Covid guidelines made it a very different experience.
 We were so, so grateful for a small grant from Arc'teryx UK that helped keep this going.